-Language Professionals’ Networking Event is back in February 2020.
+Language Professionals’ Networking Event is back again in June 2020.

 Programme and agenda: